schnow265/nvim.conf/README.md

-# 💤 LazyVim
+# schnow265's 💤 LazyVim config

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 ## Use this config